 You can see the light peeking out at the corner here:

-ok, I know some of you love beige.. can I just say, nicely, I do not.
+ok, I know some of you love beige.. can I just say…nicely… that I do not.
 Honestly, even a little bit.
-The whole house is this color and it is not at all growing on me- It actually depresses me.
-The worst part is I really analyzed my issue and it also is that while depressing.. there is technically nothing “wrong” with it.
-Therefore I mentally move painting WAY down on the list.. and the cycle continues..
+The whole house is this color and it is not at ALL growing on me- It actually depresses me.
+The worst part is I really analyzed my issue and it also is that while depressing.. there is technically nothing “wrong” with it and it looks “fine”.
+Therefore I mentally move painting walls WAY down on the list.. and the cycle continues..

 The room is tiny so here are some shots of what we were dealing with:

 Poor Jeff, these are tight quarters.
 He made it work though!

 I settled on Blue.
 Here is the thing, Shabby Paints didn’t have a deep blue… So I begged.
 Lucky me, it worked, and I got something at least for my room.
 (Be nice to your boss people)

 I started with one quick coat of Shabby Paints in Marine Blue.
 I probably could have skipped it, but since it’s over such a high contrast color with the blue, I didn’t want to risk making a mess on camera.

 You see what else I did there?
 I taped and used masking paper!
 Seriously, I NEVER do that.
 I just fix the mistakes later… we were on a timeline here and I needed to work fast, it was a good trade-off.
 Splotchy because you can see where I started to rush, but no big deal.. it’s a super dark color over it.
 (Which is a SO fabulous cheat)